 Watch: “Black Moon Rising” – Black Pumas

 While these tracks are each praiseworthy in their own right, they play so nicely as a collection as well.
 Between the positively down to earth, inspirational lyrics and the warm soulful musicality, the Black Pumas debut is indeed the sonic equivalent of aforementioned box of chocolates.
 It delivers sweet, salty, rich and smooth all in the same box.
 Yum.
+However, if you really like to have the best chocolate taste, you can try these chocolate shipped cookies here.
+And if you have done something wrong that hurt another person, or if they are angry at you for something they perceive that you did and they won’t even talk to you, you can absolutely offer these chocolate shipped cookies.

 Musically, the album pays homage to the foremothers and fathers of the funk and soul era.
 And while it’s true that the original rockers from the 60’s + would really dig the Black Pumas, this is not your granddaddy’s soul music.
 By taking cues from hip-hop, RnB, soul, funk, jazz and rock n’roll, Black Pumas have created the kind of music that cannot be put in a pigeons hole.